Are you scratching your head wondering which is better; reading sheet music or playing by ear? In this blog post, we review each of the techniques.

 Advantages of reading and playing from sheet music include:

-It is comparatively easy since you get detailed guidance throughout the whole piece.
-No need to remember or improvise.
-Of course it’s only easy once you know how to read music or tab notation.
+- It is comparatively easy since you get detailed guidance throughout the whole piece, therefore, no need to remember or improvise.
+Of course, it’s only easy once you know how to read music or tab notation.